Tharun-tharun/Stroke-Prediction-Model/README.md

 According to the **World Health Organization (WHO)** stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.This dataset is used to predict whether a patient is likely to get a stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relevant information about the patient.

+## The Objective

-The objective is to predict brain stroke from patient's records such as age, bmi score, heart problem, hypertension and smoking practice.
+To predict brain stroke from patient's records such as age, bmi score, heart problem, hypertension and smoking practice.
 The dataset includes 100k patient records.
 Among the records, 1.5% of them are related to stroke patients and the remaining of them are related to non-stroke patients.
 Therefore, the data is extremely imbalanced.

 This project describes step-by-step procedure for building a machine learning (ML) model for stroke prediction and for analysing which features are most useful for the prediction.